Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

 and the corresponding projection

-Observe that the quotient bundle $ \frac{\Lambda^2 M^{(1)}}{\Theta}$ is canonically isomorphic to the rank--one bundle $\Lambda^2L^\ast$ over $M^{(1)}$.
-Hence, \eqref{eqHor} can be thought of as ($\Lambda^2L^\ast$)--valued. \begin{remark} Two 2--forms have the same projection \eqref{eqHor} if and only if they differ by an element of $\Theta$. \end{remark} \begin{proposition} It holds
+Observe that the quotient bundle $ \frac{\Lambda^2 M^{(1)}}{\Theta}$ is canonically isomorphic to the rank-one bundle $\Lambda^2L^\ast$ over $M^{(1)}$.
+Hence, \eqref{eqHor} can be thought of as ($\Lambda^2L^\ast$)-valued. \begin{Remark} Two 2-forms have the same projection \eqref{eqHor} if and only if they dif\/fer by an element of $\Theta$. \end{Remark}